 - Wider free trade agreements (opportunity)

 - Stable political climates in most of the major markets (opportunity)

 - State-sponsored online companies (threat)

 Current international relations maintain wider free trade agreements, which present opportunities for Google LLC.
 For example, these agreements facilitate exports of the company’s products, such as Pixel smartphones.
 Thus, free trade agreements are political external factors that benefit Google.
 Also in this PESTEL/PESTLE analysis, stable political conditions pave the way for the company’s further growth in technology markets worldwide.
 Such stability is an external factor that makes the remote or macro-environment conducive to the growth of companies like Google.
 In contrast, state-sponsored or state-owned online companies in some countries are a political external factor that poses a competitive threat in the industry environment.
 The combination of these political factors in this part of the PESTEL/PESTLE analysis indicates that Google could focus on growing its online and non-online operations based on free trade agreements and markets’ political stability.

 Google’s business is subject to economic trends, which in the PESTEL/PESTLE analysis model are external factors that affect business revenues, profits, and growth, based on market growth and stability.
 For example, economic trends dictate customers’ willingness to pay for information technology services.
 In Google’s case, the following economic external factors influence the remote or macro-environment:

 - Rapid growth of developing countries (opportunity)

-The technological nature of Google’s business means that technological external factors have a major impact on the firm.
-The PESTEL/PESTLE analysis model considers technological changes as potential makers or breakers of business.
-The following are the technological external factors significant in Google’s remote/macro environment:
+The technological nature of Google’s business means that technological external factors significantly impact the firm and its remote or macro-environment.
+The PESTEL/PESTLE analysis model considers technological trends as makers or breakers of technology businesses.
+The following are the technological factors in Google’s industry environment: